Muon $(g-2)$ in the B-LSSM: and transition magnetic moment of Majorana neutrinos in the B-LSSM

-where $g_{_B}$ is the $U(1)_{B-L}$ coupling constant, $g_{_{YB}}$ is the gauge kinetic mixing coupling constant arising from the existence of two Abelian gauge group, $u_{1,2},\;v_{1,2}$ are the VEVs of two Higgs singlets and two Higgs doublets respectively (the definitions analogy to the MSSM), and $T_e$ is the trilinear Higgs slepton coupling.
-The mass matrix of charginos reads
+where $g_{_B}$ is the $U(1)_{B-L}$ coupling constant, $g_{_{YB}}$ is the gauge kinetic mixing coupling constant which arises from the existence of two Abelian gauge groups, $u_{1,2},\;v_{1,2}$ are the VEVs of two Higgs singlets and two Higgs doublets respectively (the definitions analogy to ones in the MSSM), and $T_e$ is the trilinear Higgs slepton coupling.
+In the following analyses, we assume the degenerate slepton masses and take $m_{\tilde L}=m_{\tilde e}=m_{\tilde \nu}={\rm diag}(M_E,M_E,M_E)\;{\rm TeV}$ for simplicity, where $m_{\tilde \nu}$ is the sneutrino mass term in sneutrino mass matrices as shown in the appendix.